commenthol/serialize-to-js/README.md

 ### serializeToModule

-`serializeToModule(source, opts, opts.ignoreCircular, opts.reference, opts.beautify)`
+`serializeToModule(source, opts, opts.ignoreCircular, opts.reference, opts.comment, opts.beautify) `

 serialize to a module which can be `require`ed.